facells/learnipy/README.md

 * -x.effnet   *image extraction.
 1408 dense features from pre-trained imagenet model
 #### unsupervised learning
 * -u.km=2     *kmeans, centroid clustering. add a new colum to dataset. results in log.txt.
 2=num clusters*
+* -u.kmpp=2   *kmeans++, centroid clustering. add a new colum to dataset. results in log.txt.
+2=num clusters*
+* -u.sc=2     *spectral clustering. add a new colum to dataset. results in log.txt.
+2=num clusters*
 * -u.optics   *optics, density clustering. add a new colum to dataset. results in log.txt*
 * -u.msh      *mshift, density clustering. add a new colum to dataset. results in log.txt*
 * -u.ap       *affinity propagation exemplar clustering. add a new colum to dataset. results in log.txt*